ODBEATS/Power-BI-and-Microsoft-Fabric/README.md

 ---

-> This solution empowers automotive data teams and business stakeholders to transform raw telemetry signals into actionable intelligence—enhancing safety, performance, and operational efficiency at scale.
+> This solution empowers automotive data teams and business stakeholders to transform raw telemetry signals into actionable intelligence - enhancing safety, performance, and operational efficiency at scale.
 Its extensibility and simulation capabilities make it perfect for both development and production environments.